jcmb/GNSS-Dashboard/README.md

     0 0 * * *       www-data /usr/lib/cgi-bin/Dashboard/Backup_GNSS_DB.sh
     1 0 * * *       www-data /usr/lib/cgi-bin/Dashboard/Backup_GNSS.py

 You need to change the to email in Backup_GNSS_DB.sh

+The backup using PI Programatic_Backup.py. https://github.com/jcmb/Programmatic needs to be in te cgi/Dashboard directory